My Plantiful Cooking

 Cooking muffins

-• Heat a lightly greased non-stick pan or cast-iron skillet over medium heat.
+• Heat a lightly greased non-stick pan or cast-iron skillet over medium-low heat.
 Carefully place in uncooked muffins, making sure they are not touching.

-• Allow it to cook for 5-6 minutes on each side, or until they are nicely browned.
+• Allow it to cook for 5-6 minutes on each side, covered.
+They should be nicely browned on both sides.

 Notes